miikahyttinen/setlisted_frontend/README.md

 The MVP should have following features:

-1. creating a new setlist
+1. creating and managing setlists and songs (done)
-2. viewing all setlists of an user
+2. viewing all setlists of an user (done)
-3. sharing setlists to everyone (in some way) as an user
+3. sharing setlists to everyone (in some way) as an user (todo)
-4. registration for new users
+4. registration for new users (todo)
-5. login as an user
+5. login as an user (todo)

 ## Additional features

-- Importing playlists from the Spotify API (decided to do this)
+- Importing playlists from the Spotify API (done)
 - Automated setlist creation (someday)
 - Statistics of played songs (someday)
 - Serving data of played songs between users (someday)
 - Commenting (someday)

+## Demo version

+Version 0.01 runs in Heroku.
+You can try it here: https://setlisted-demo.herokuapp.com/

 ## Tests

-I'm planning to do E2E tests using Cypress library.
+I'm planning to do E2E tests using Cypress library. (todo)